PeerBoard/wordpress-plugin/readme.txt

 * Fix: plugin reactivation now uses old community instead of creating new one

 == Upgrade Notice ==
+= 0.8.1 =
+* Fixed bug for some user that do not have footer and header = 0.8.0 =
+* page selector bug fixed
+* page duplication issue solved
 = 0.7.9 =
 * Ability to select forum page template on plugin settings page
 * Added ability to translate settings page